Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Here is how a typical hybrid workflow looks:

 - AI handles prospect identification and research.
-Define your ICP, let the AI build and enrich the list with firmographic, technographic, and behavioral data.
+Define your ICP, then let the AI build and enrich the list with firmographic, technographic, and behavioral data.

 - AI drafts personalized outreach.
 First-touch messages, follow-up sequences, and multi-channel cadences generated from actual prospect research.

 - Human reviews and approves.
 A founder, head of sales, or part-time contractor reviews the AI-generated messages before they send.
-This takes 15-30 minutes per batch instead of hours.
+This takes minutes per batch instead of hours.

 - AI handles sending and sequencing.
 Automated delivery across LinkedIn and email, with proper delays, warmup, and follow-up logic.

 - Human manages conversations.
-When a prospect replies, a human takes over — qualifying the lead, answering questions, handling objections, and booking the meeting.
+When a prospect replies, a human takes over, qualifying the lead, answering questions, handling objections, and booking the meeting.

 What to look for in an AI SDR tool